Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 **Secrets Manager**:
 - Directly integrates with GitHub API for secrets and workflow management, providing a seamless and automated experience.
+- Verifies VPS requirements programmatically, ensuring compatibility and readiness for deployment.

 #### 9. **Scalability**